 Significant Competitive Advantages:

 The first and only non-drug therapy for asthma is a novel procedure, known as Bronchial Thermoplasty, that delivers thermal energy to the airways to reduce excess airway smooth muscle that is associated with airway constriction in patients with asthma.
 By decreasing the ability of the airways to constrict, this new treatment has been shown to help patients with severe asthma gain substantially better control over their disease.

 The drawbacks of Bronchial Thermoplasty are that it requires at least three operative procedures over 3 months.
 In addition to being a belabored, time-consuming therapy, the procedure is expensive, technically challenging for physicians, and burdensome to the patient.

-PulmoGeniX™, in coordination with Mayo Clinic, is developing a comprehensive device based treatment intended to diagnose and treat asthma.
+PulmoGeniX™ is developing a comprehensive device-based treatment intended to diagnose and treat asthma.
 The technology was invented to reduce bronchial smooth muscle to eliminate its ability to constrict and, thus, dramatically decrease asthma attacks.
-It is designed to treat a greater number of airways simultaneously, to be less technically challenging for the physician, to be performed within one procedural visit and to be less expensive for the patient.
+It is designed to treat a greater number of airways simultaneously, to be less technically challenging for the physician, to be performed within one procedural visit, and to be less expensive for the patient.